anurmatov/dadt/midterm/final.md

 ## Data Modeling

 The data modeling for the Stack Overflow Developer Survey 2023 was adapted to a revised Entity-Relationship Diagram (ERD) that reflects the updated database structure.
-This ERD serves as a comprehensive blueprint for our database, illustrating the interconnected nature of the data.
+This ERD serves as a comprehensive blueprint for our database, as detailed in [Appendix A](#appendix-a-sql-scripts-for-database-creation-and-data-import).
 The key components of the ERD, in alignment with the new database schema, include:

 - **Entities**: Our ERD includes the entities `Education_Levels`, `Respondents`, and `Languages`.
 These entities correspond to the main data points we are analyzing from the survey:
   - `Education_Levels` contains the various educational qualifications reported by the survey respondents.